mysociety/fixmystreet/notes/trouble_shooting.md

 The locale needs to be installed too or the translations will not be used.
 Use `locale -a` to list them all and ensure the one your translation uses is in the list.

+## Database connection errors trying to run update-schema

+Make sure that you specify a database host and password in `general.yml`.
+You may need to explicitly give your user a password.